-Ample coverage and comprehensive medical assistance during an evacuation are foundational elements of all GeoBlue® products.
-You may have some questions about this benefit.
-We help debunk some common misconceptions about medical evacuations below.
+Ample coverage and expedient medical assistance during an evacuation are foundational elements of all GeoBlue® plans and products.
+But are you still unsure about how to answer the most pressing questions about this benefit?
+Below we help debunk some common medical evacuation misconceptions.